-There are so many marketing options, it’s easy to become distracted by ideas that will never work.
+There are so many sales growth strategies, it’s easy to become distracted by the latest ideas or tactics that will never work for your particular business.

-This post has three powerful, hardworking strategies to drive substantial growth.
+This Post Has three powerful, hardworking sales growth strategies to drive substantial growth.

 They’re part of my rapid growth marketing plan.
-And every one of my clients is recommended to use at least one of these, if not all three.
+And every one of my clients is recommended to use at least one of these.
+Some use all three.

 If you’ve read my book, Double Your Business: How To Break Through The Barriers To Higher Growth, Turnover and Profit, you’ll know that the results can be spectacular.

 3 Attributes of Powerful Sales Growth Strategies

 Whatever marketing you choose to fuel your rapid growth, it must be affordable at your current level of business.

 There’s no point spending money that you don’t have on marketing that’s unproven.

 At the same time, you’ve got to invest in marketing, learn from your mistakes and refine your approach to build your business.